U2C9727A4/oorrp/SPECIFICATION.md

 This document is currently marked as incomplete.

 # Object Oriented Remote Resource Protocol
 OORRP is a asynchronus RPC protocol mainly intended for embedded devices.
-It aims to have a minimal memory and CPU footprint.
+It aims to have a minimal memory and CPU footprint. with soft-rt latency characteristics (<=10ms RTT)
 It is intended to be a control plane with point-to-point, master-slave and master-master topology. (master-master explained in a later section.)

 # OORRP Request